Vietnam.vn - Nền tảng quảng bá Việt Nam

 British Defense Secretary John Healey (in suit) visits and speaks at the British military's cyber security headquarters.
 Photo: Rosie Hallam

-Offensive operations will be carried out through the Space and Cyber Command, which will also oversee a £1bn investment in upgraded targeting systems using an artificial intelligence “kill network” that connects military systems.
+Strike operations will be carried out through the Space and Cyber Command, which will also oversee a £1bn investment in upgraded targeting systems using an artificial intelligence “kill network” connecting military systems.

 Mr Healey said the command, which will be included in the Government 's Strategic Defence Review (SDR) published on Monday, would set a "new standard" in defence.

-Asked whether the Department of Defense is increasing its ability to attack hostile nations, Healey replied: “Yes.
-Cyber Command is part of eliminating duplication, setting new standards, giving new powers for both defensive and offensive cyber.”
+Asked if the Department of Defense was increasing its ability to attack hostile nations, Mr. Healey replied: “Yes.
+Cyber Command is part of eliminating duplication, setting new standards, giving new powers for both defense and offense.”

-The comments are the clearest confirmation yet from any minister of Britain’s desire to carry out cyber strikes, alongside defending its interests against foreign cyber attacks.
+The comments are the clearest confirmation yet from any minister of Britain's desire to carry out cyber attacks, alongside defending its interests against foreign cyber attacks.

-Britain invests £1bn to boost cyber defences against hostile states.
+Britain invests £1 billion to boost cyberweapons against hostile states.

 Cyber warfare 'on the rise'